Tony Esnault: Early years

 Esnault moved to San Francisco and was sous chef at the Ritz Carlton in San Francisco until 2002.

 By 2004, Esnault was working as executive chef at the Ritz Carlton in Boston where he was named “Best Hotel Chef of America” by Food & Wine Magazine.

 In 2005, Esnault moved to New York City to again work with Ducasse and became executive chef at Alain Ducasse at the Essex House where they had a Michelin rating of 3 stars.
 In 2007, he opened Adour at the St. Regis.
 His work with Ducasse earned the restaurants a combined five Michelin stars, three stars from The New York Times, and he was also named StarChef's “Rising Star.”

 Patina

 In 2009, Esnault had relocated to Los Angeles and was working at Patina located in the Walt Disney Concert Hall.
+During his tenure at Patina, the restaurant received high praise including a Michelin star as well as a four star review from the Los Angeles Times in 2010.

 Church & State

 In 2012, Esnault joined Church & State, a French bistro founded by Yassmin Sarmadi in 2008.